Supporting recovery efforts

 To make it as simple and fast as possible to access the new items, individuals do not need to have a GP referral or mental health treatment plan, but can seek appointments directly with suitable GPs, psychologists, and other eligible mental health professionals.

 Sessions are available until 31 December 2021.
 They are in addition to the 10 psychological therapy sessions currently available under the existing Better Access Program.

 The new Bushfire Recovery and telehealth Medicare items will apply to all Australians, including children, young people, adults, seniors, and frontline emergency personnel who were residents of, working in, or visiting a bushfire affected region.

 The expanded telehealth Initiative will allow people in rural and remote areas affected by bushfires to receive Medicare rebated counselling and psychological support through video telehealth services.
 This will also allow eligible GPs to deliver mental health and wellbeing support via telehealth.

-For people wanting to know how they can access the free counselling in bushfire affected communities (without the need for a referral or mental health plan), there are several avenues:
+For patients wanting to know how they can access the free counselling in bushfire affected communities (without the need for a referral or mental health plan), there are several avenues:

 We are collecting volunteer information for emergency situations, including bushfires for temporary workforce and vacancies in field primary care clinics to be shared with the relevant government authorities in times of need.

 To help coordinate these offers we have set up a register here.
 We thank you for your generosity and patience and we will be in touch.

 Fabrik Arts and Heritage in the Old Woollen Mill

 Kingston District Council